Examples

 • Has two replicas as required for highly available production microservices.
 Note: For development purposes where high availability is not required, you can set this to one replica only.

-• Has so-called liveness and readiness probes that Cumulocity IoT uses to check if your microservice is healthy and can run.
+• Has so-called liveness and readiness probes that Cumulocity uses to check if your microservice is healthy and can run.

 • Requires no roles and provides no roles – it just prints some information.